openid/fapi/FAPI_2_0_Baseline_Profile.md

 ### Requirements for all endpoints

-To protect against network attackers, clients, authorization servers, and resource servers:
+TLS connections shall be protected against network attackers.
+To this end, clients, authorization servers, and resource servers:

  1. shall only offer TLS protected endpoints and shall establish connections to other servers using TLS.
 TLS connections shall be set up to use